Main Content

 This property is read-only.

 Metrics for each image in the data set, specified as a table with numImages rows, where numImages is the number of images in the data set.
-ImageMetrics has two columns, corresponding to these instance segmentation metrics:
+ImageMetrics has these columns, corresponding to these instance segmentation metrics:

 Class names of segmented objects, specified as an array of strings.